Mo0l1/Case-Study/README.md

 ### 4. Rides by Month

 Ride volume is highest in summer months (July–September 2025) and lowest in winter (December–February), consistent with typical seasonal cycling behavior.
-Casual ridership drops more sharply in winter relative to members, who maintain more stable usage the whole year.
+Casual ridership drops more sharply in during end-of-season months (September - October) relative to members, who maintain more stable during these months.

 <img width="500" alt="rides_by_month" src="https://github.com/user-attachments/assets/2b8b050e-5a73-4cda-ac2f-3beee9a94762" />